 With a companion book coming out some 20 years after Ella Enchanted debuted, I knew I had to re-read the first one before diving into Ogre Enchanted.
 And I loved this book just as much as I did when I was 11 (and when I re-read it at 18).
 I just LOVE this clever, funny, and sweet retelling of Cinderella.
 I read it on the plane on the way home from Italy and definitely cried into my Kindle a little bit.

-I’d love to hear – what were YOUR favorite books this year?
+I’d love to hear – what were YOUR favorite books from 2018?

 P.S.
 If you’re looking for more books I absolutely loved, you can see my ten favorite books from 2017 here.